Champ Kelly

-Anthony "Champ" Kelly (born 1980) is an American football executive and former wide receiver and cornerback who currently serves as the interim general manager for the Miami Dolphins of the National Football League (NFL).
+Anthony "Champ" Kelly (born 1980) is an American football executive and former wide receiver and cornerback who most recently served as the interim general manager for the Miami Dolphins of the National Football League (NFL).
 He has previously served as the assistant general manager for the Las Vegas Raiders, as well as assistant director of player personnel for the Chicago Bears from 2017 to 2021 and the director of pro scouting from 2015 to 2016.
 Before joining the Bears in 2015, Kelly was a member of the Denver Broncos staff and was with the Lexington Horsemen of the United Indoor Football (UIF) as general manager, coach, and player.

 Playing career

-Kelly played college football at Kentucky as a wide receiver and defensive back from 1998 to 2001.
-He played for the Lexington Horsemen (now known as Kentucky Horsemen) from 2003 to 2006, winning Indoor Bowl IV in 2004.
+Kelly played college football at Kentucky as a wide receiver and cornerback from 1998 to 2001.
+He played professional indoor football for the Lexington Horsemen from 2003 to 2006, winning Indoor Bowl IV in 2004.
+He earned first-team All-United Indoor Football honors in both 2005 and 2006.

 Executive career

 Lexington Horsemen

-After retiring as a player, Kelly stayed with the Horsemen as coach and general manager in 2007.
+After retiring as a player, Kelly stayed with the Horsemen as wide receivers coach and general manager in 2007.